 Molecular & Chemical Structure

-No unstable compounds that cause deposits or degradation
+No unstable compounds that cause deposits or oxidation

 Key Characteristics